edavis0/ni-dsa-sync/README.md

 ![Console output](https://github.com/edavis0/ni-dsa-sync/blob/main/ConsoleOutImage.png)

-## Building
+## Building for NI Linux Real-Time OS
 To compile the source code on your host machine, you must install the GNU C/C++ Compile Tools for [x64 Linux][1] or [ARMv7 Linux][2].
 Make sure to include the CMakeLists.txt file and .vscode directories when building the binary (included in "samplebuildfiles").

-Note: It is highly recommended that you first learn how to cross-compile code and deploy to the NI Linux RTOS using Microsoft VSCode by visiting this [NI Forum Post][3].
+It is recommended you first learn how to cross-compile code and deploy to the NI Linux RTOS using Microsoft VSCode by visiting this [NI Forum Post][3].
+Then, refer to this [NI KnowledgeBase Article][10] for extra tips.

 ## Installing FFTW
 Enter the following commands into the console of you NI Linux RTOS device: